arpitbbhayani/articles/blogs/ts-smoothing.md

     kurt = kurtosis(smoothened_plot)

     # if kurtosis of the current smoothened plot is greater than the
-    # max we have seen, then we update the optimal window the the max_kurt
+    # max we have seen, then we update the optimal window the max_kurt
     if kurt > max_kurt:
         max_kurt, optimal_window = kurt, window_size
 ```

-The pseudocode above will compute the optimal window size that maximises the Kurtosis i.e. ensuring that the smoothened plot will have a heavy tail.
-Finding the true optimal window size is not always a good idea, because in the process it can distort the plot totally but if depending on the kind of data we can find the sub-optimal window for a given range of window size i.e. limiting the window size will make the process quicker.
+The pseudocode above computes the optimal window size that maximizes the Kurtosis and in turn ensuring that the smoothened plot has a heavy tail, making anomalies and aberrations stand out.

+Finding the true optimal window size (that maximizes Kurtosis) is not always a good idea, because doing so can totally distort the plot leading to heavy information loss.
+Hence a better way to do it is by finding local optimal by pre-defining the limits for the window, which actually depends on the kind of data.

 # References